Gridley, California: Healthcare

-Orchard Hospital is a general acute care facility in Gridley with a Level IV trauma center and standby emergency care.
+Orchard Hospital is a general acute care facility in Gridley with emergency care.

+Newspapers

+The Gridley Herald is a weekly newspaper published in Gridley since 1880.
+The regional daily paper covering all of Butte County is the Chico Enterprise-Record.

 Highways

 Gridley is located in the Central Valley, along California State Route 99, 56 mi north of Sacramento.
 It is close to larger metropolitan areas.
 California State Route 70 and Interstate 5 are both within 20 mi.

 Public transport

 B-Line Butte Regional Transit is Butte County's regional public transit system.
 Area residents use B-Line to travel locally in Gridley, Chico, Oroville, and Paradise, or to travel between communities throughout Butte County.
+Passenger rail service is planned to be initiated to Gridley under the North Valley Rail project.

 Airport

 Sacramento International Airport (IATA: SMF, ICAO: KSMF, FAA LID: SMF) is a public airport 52 mi south of Gridley, in Sacramento County, California.
 Southwest Airlines currently accounts for half the airline passengers.
 The Airport served more than 10 million passengers in 2016.

 The Oroville Municipal Airport is located 11 mi to the northeast of Gridley on State Route 162 and west of State Route 70.